 More detailed career information about me is available in About Us.
 You can also watch the short video below.

-*Always, and I mean always, subject to confidentiality.
+*Always subject to confidentiality.